 You seem always to be putting the cart before the horse.
 Your plot should be moving forward and your characters should be doing things.
 Concentrate on what's important instead of wasting time and energy on elements that go nowhere and add little or nothing to the story.

 It really doesn't help you by referring to other media for this or any other problem.
-Film, TV and graphic novels can get away with things that novels can't eg having lots of people on the scene, because our eyes can quickly take in the differences -- sex, colour of skin and hair, body shape, clothing, voice -- which the written word takes longer to convey.
+Film, TV and graphic novels can get away with things that novels can't eg having lots of people on the scene, because our eyes can quickly take in the differences -- sex, colour of skin and hair, body shape, clothing, etc -- which the written word takes longer to convey.
 You have to work within the constraints of the medium.

 Having said that, I really don't think it's of much use to you in referring to novels either, when it comes to what other authors have done in a scene and therefore why you should be able to do it.
 Analysing the scene might help, to see how and why it works, but there are likely to be too many differences in when the piece was written, the author's style and ability, even the author's fame and following (established authors can get away with junk at times, because their work will be bought regardless) to make the comparison meaningful.